mendhak/mendhak.github.io/_posts/2020-05-25-my-wsl-dev-setup.md

 ---
-title: "Setting up a WSL1 dev environment"
+title: "Setting up a WSL1 dev environment from the command line"
-description: ""
+description: "Command line steps for setting up a WSL1 environment, including enabling WSL, setting the mount point, permissions, installing Docker and Docker compose and other tweaks."
 categories:
   - wsl
   - ssh